• Home

 So many people are giving up what we always thought of as health-enhancing grains and going “gluten-free” whether they suffer from celiac disease or not.
 The truth is, the flour in the US has been tampered with and you have to be careful what types of bread-making products you buy.
 You won’t find that problem in Italy where you can eat pizza and bread until the cows come home.
 When I was there, I ate tons of it and never felt bloated.

-Instead of bread dough, I used eggplant slices and large Portobello mushroom caps as the “crust” to make these mini-pizzas gluten-free.
-However, to make the eggplant even tastier, I dusted the slices with gluten-free flour before sautéing them in grapeseed oil.
+I used eggplant slices and large Portobello mushroom caps instead of bread dough as the “crust” to make these mini-pizzas gluten-free.
+To make the eggplant even tastier, I dusted the slices with gluten-free flour before sautéing them in grapeseed oil.
 If you don’t care whether your mini-pizzas are gluten-free or not, use regular flour.
 I’m not the gluten-free police.
 I just want to give you smart eating options.

 Add any of your favorite toppings and cheeses to both mini-pizzas.
 However, if you want them to be “healthy” nix the pepperoni.
 LOL.